actionml/harness/personalized-nav-hinting.md

  - It is recommended to exclude hinting from common navigation elements like menus, sidebars, footers, and mobile app navigation placeholders&mdash;otherwise they may be hinted all the time as much more common paths to conversions.
  - Hint a limited number of nav ids (one?) even though more than one may be returned.
- - When possible a hover tool-tip may be useful to describe the hint purpose.
+ - When possible a hover tool-tip may be useful to describe the hint purpose "you may wish to see this information"

 ## Algorithm